madebyaris/pdf-editor/README.md

 # pdf-editor
-Drag and drop builder for JavaScript
+Drag and drop PDF builder for JavaScript

 Awesome PDF editor, the result will become JSON.

+Note: The rendering service will be separated

-COMING SOON!
+COMING SOON!!!